bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

                 ip4: 10.20.0.1
                 network: interconnect1

 This file contains our management node configuration.
-Lets review it, to understand it.
+Let’s review it, to understand it.

 First, the groups: